DevLord261/DevLord261/README.md

 - **Rust**: Building small applications to learn syntax and the language features.
 - **React && CSS**: Building bunch of projects with responsive layout
+- **Flutter**: Building mobile applications using flutter to get my hand on the framework.
 ## 🚀 My Projects

 ### [Onehand](https://github.com/DevLord261/OneHand_frontend.git)